james-kaddissi/gs_edit/README.md

 # gs-edit
 GS Edit is a bare bones open source multi language IDE, with the goal of giving all the design and customization of the editor to the user.
+The frontend uses Python and Qt, while the backend uses Python and some Rust integration for large tasks.

 Files and Languages With Supported Lexers: (* - supports run functionality) .py * - python